TechingCrewMatt/Visualforce-PlatformShiv/README.md

 <b>To create a link to a record detail page:</b>

 Use a placeholder "href" attribute.
 The shiv will populate this based on the platform in use.
-Add the record ID in the "data-id" attribute and use the class "dynamicViewLink":
+Add the record ID in the "data-id" attribute, add the object name to the "data-object" attribute, and use the class "viewLink":

-&lt;a href="#" data-id="{!a.Id}" target="_blank" class="dynamicViewLink">Details&lt;/a>
+&lt;a href="#" data-id="{!a.Id}" data-object="Account" target="_blank" class="viewLink">Details&lt;/a>

 <b>To create a link to edit a record:</b>

 Use a placeholder "href" attribute.
 The shiv will populate this based on the platform in use.
-Add the record ID in the "data-id" attribute and use the class "dynamicEditLink":
+Add the record ID in the "data-id" attribute, add the object name to the "data-object" attribute, and use the class "editLink":

-&lt;a href="#" data-id="{!a.Id}" target="_blank" class="dynamicEditLink">Edit&lt;/a>
+&lt;a href="#" data-id="{!a.Id}" data-object="Account" target="_blank" class="editLink">Edit&lt;/a>

 <b>To include/exclude elements based on platform:</b>

 For instance, if you want to pre-polulate an Account Name when creating the record.
 This was done with URL parameters in Salesforce Classic, but Actions are used in Salesforce1 and Lightning Experience.
-You can use the "classicOnly" class on such an element and the JavaScript will hide it for other platforms.
+You can use the "onlyClassic" class on such an element and the JavaScript will hide it for other platforms.

 Available classes are:<br/>
 <br/>
 notClassic<br/>
 notLightning<br/>
 notMobile<br/>
+onlyClassic<br/>
+onlyLightning<br/>
+onlyMobile<br/>
 classicOnly<br/>
 lightningOnly<br/>
 mobileOnly<br/>